 7.3.
 CRISPR-CRISPER associated nucleases (CRISPR/Cas)

 CRISPR/Cas editing tool makes use of RNA-guided nucleases liable for immune system in bacteria.
 CRISPR/Cas9 system is the most widely CRISPR/Cas editing tool.
 Here, Cas9 is nuclease which targets the DNA mediated by the guide RNA.
 This guide RNA is complementary to the target sequence.
 Cas9 induces a Double Stranded DNA break at the site when this guide RNA binds to the target site on DNA (Asmamaw et al., 2021).
 The beauty of the guide RNA is that, it can be easily engineered to identifya specific DNA sequence of the interest.
 This makes CRISPR-Cas9 a prolific and choice tool for the editing of genome.
 Application of CRISPR/Cas9 genome editing tools in the improvement of crop have opened up new dimension for the improvement of yield, nutrition quality, disease resistance, climate resilience and other desirable agronomic traits (Ansori et al., 2023).
-One interesting thing about this genome editing technology that, it not only improve the crops by gene manipulation but also explorenew paradigm in plant science research by elucidating gene function and role in genomics (Bortesi and Fischer, 2015).
+One interesting thing about this genome editing technology that, it not only improves the crops by gene manipulation but also explorenew paradigm in plant science research by elucidating gene function and role in genomics (Bortesi and Fischer, 2015).

 7.4.
 Synthetic Biology